aruna-research/DMSFA-Net-LDH/README.md

 Researchers can reproduce the experiments using the publicly available datasets and the implementation details provided in the manuscript and repository documentation.

 ## Original Dataset Reference
-S. Sudirman \textit{et al.}, “MATLAB source code for developing ground truth dataset, semantic segmentation, and evaluation for the lumbar spine MRI dataset,” \textit{Mendeley Data}, 2019., publicly available lumbar spine MRI dataset.
+S. Sudirman et al., “MATLAB source code for developing ground truth dataset, semantic segmentation, and evaluation for the lumbar spine MRI dataset,” Mendeley Data, 2019., publicly available lumbar spine MRI dataset.

 ## Note:
 - Datasets are publicly available